avaneev/prvhash/README.md

 with prime period can be considered as having a suitable sparse entropy.

-Since both internal variables (`Seed` and `lcg`) interact with the output only indirectly (XOR operation), the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.
+Since both internal variables (`Seed` and `lcg`) interact with the output only indirectly (XOR operation with further truncated multiplication), the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.

 ## Streamed Hashing ##